bithiNath/E-Grocery-Insights-BD/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## ⚠️ Disclaimer
+This project is created for educational purposes to practice data analysis and visualization.
+The data used was collected from publicly available sources.
+This project does not aim to harm, misuse, or violate the terms of any platform.

 ## 🤝 Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.